 Violin, Viola, Piano

-Violinist/violist Josh Saito holds a Master of Music degree in violin performance from Ball State University, Indiana and a Bachelor of Music degree from Marshall University, Iowa.
-He also received a piano performance minor though his BA and MA studying and accompanying several string students as well as choirs at both universities.
+Violinist/violist Josh Saito holds a Master of Music degree in violin performance from Ball State University, Indiana and a Bachelor of Music degree from Marshall University, West Virginia.
+He also studied piano as a secondary instrument throughout his BA and MA studies and accompanied several string students.
 He studied under Sherry Kloss, Leopold La Fosse and Elizabeth Reed Smith.
-Saito taught violin privately with students ranging from age three to adult.
+Mr. Saito taught violin privately with students ranging from age five to adult.
 He performed with the Huntington Symphony, the Muncie Symphony and the Rio Hondo Symphony.
-Saito was a member of the graduate string quartet at Ball State University, Indiana.
-The quartet played in the educational programs at various public elementary schools.
-He was a resident of the Bay Area since 2010.
-Additionally, he completed his BA degree in Food Science at Kitazato University in Japan where he was born.
-He also graduated from the prestigious culinary school, Le Cordon Bleu and works for a private chef and develops products for the Sugar Bowl Bakery.
+Mr. Saito was a member of the graduate string quartet at Ball State University and the quartet played in the educational programs at various public elementary schools.
+He has been a resident of the Bay Area since 2010.
+Mr. Saito has a varied educational background including a master's degree in biology from Ball State University as well as a culinary arts certificate from Le Cordon Bleu, a culinary school in San Francisco.

 Fan has been teaching and playing violin / viola over 15 years.
 He teaches Suzuki and other traditional methods depending on the student's level and interests.
 As a violin teacher, he seeks to connect with each student as an individual and adjust his curriculum to help them explore their areas of interest.
 He also likes to introduce students to alternative styles, such as jazz, blues, tango and many more to help them become a well-rounded musician.Fan received his Bachelor Degree in Violin & Viola performing at Wuhan Conservatory of Music.
 After he moved to the Bay Area,Fan was appointed as the Berkeley Symphony assistant principal viola by Kent Nagano.
 As a frequent performer,he has played with Monterey Symphony,Santa Cruz Symphony,Sacramento Philharmonic Orchestra,Fresno Philharmonic Orchestra.Fan has also accompanied Itzhak Perlman,Edgar Meyer,James Galway, Lang Lang, Rachel Barton Pine ,and the other well know musicians performed in orchestras.